 Format data into understandable reports

-The options for EHS software in 2015 seem endless, so to get the most out of your data, you need to be looking at a solution that has powerful reporting capabilities, able to generate KPIs and understandable, tailorable charts of information.
+The options for EHS software seem endless.
+To get the most out of your data, you need to be looking at a solution that has powerful reporting capabilities and that is able to generate KPIs and understandable, tailorable charts of information.

 Monitor, progress and learn